 This tree art is so simple to do!
 Tape resist is the secret!

-I found these beautiful Birch tree paintings on Wee Folk Art and decided we’d have to make them too!
+I found these beautiful Birch tree paintings on Art Projects for Kids and decided we’d have to make them too!
 We added some embellishments too!

 I set up this art activity first by getting the art paper out and taped it to the table.
 I actually spent some time getting the tape on squarely and evenly, so there would be a nice white border around the tree art when it was finished.

 Henry helped do the taping.
 We tore pieces of painter’s tape into long strips to make the trunk and branches of the trees.
 Henry struggled with tearing a piece long enough to be a trunk, so I helped him with his tree trunks.

 He only wanted two trees.
 And he was very proud of his placement of branches.

 I taped George’s trees because he was still napping.
 I asked him to join in painting when he woke up, but he was in one of his moods (very much similar to his night terrors)… so I ended up making my own tree art with Henry!
 It was so enjoyable to paint with him!